 Founders & Startups

-The doctor building AI and the Dutch quest for venture capital
+The doctor who builds AI, and the Dutch quest for courage

-In 2024, almost half of the Dutch healthcare workers will spend a quarter of their working time on administration.
-One in five will spend even half of their time on it [1].
-This figure highlights the dissatisfaction with the increasing work pressure among medical specialists (30% in 2024) [2].
-This is not an abstract issue.
-This is the reality of one of the best healthcare systems in the world, which is straining under its own weight.
+In 2024, almost half of Dutch healthcare workers will spend a quarter of their working time on administration.
+One in five will even spend half of their time on it [1].
+This is a figure that gives a face to the dissatisfaction with the increasing workload among medical specialists (30% in 2024) [2].
+This is not an abstract problem.
+This is the reality of one of the best healthcare systems in the world, struggling under its own weight.

-Anesthesiologist and programmer Michel Abdel Malek has experienced this reality firsthand for many years.
-He witnessed the focus shifting from the patient to the system.
-From this frustration, his startup Delphyr was born.
-It's a story often told, but the angle here is different.
-This is not a tech entrepreneur spotting an opportunity in healthcare.
-This is a medical specialist building a technological solution for his own, deeply rooted problem.
+Anesthesiologist, programmer, and founder Michel Abdel Malek experienced this for years as a medical specialist.
+He noticed how the focus shifted from the patient to the system.
+Out of this frustration, his startup https://www.delphyr.ai/ was born.
+It's a story that's often told, but the angle here is different.
+This isn't a tech entrepreneur spotting an opportunity in healthcare.
+This is a medical specialist building a technological solution for his own deeply rooted problem.

 The search function that reinvents the EHR

-Delphyr is developing an AI assistant that supports doctors and nurses with generative search, a search function that not only finds information but also understands and summarizes it.
-The application listens in during a consultation, transforms the conversation into a structured note, and directly unlocks all relevant medical data from the often outdated and fragmented electronic health records (EHRs).
-This generative search acts as a springboard for future AI applications in healthcare.
-The promise is a drastic reduction in administrative burden, but behind this promise lies a series of strategic choices that make the story truly interesting.
+Delphyr is developing an AI assistant that supports doctors and nurses with generative search, a search function that not only finds information but understands, summarizes, and enriches it.
+The application also listens during a consultation, converts the conversation into a structured note, and directly unlocks all relevant medical data from often outdated and fragmented electronic health records (EHRs).
+This generative search serves as the springboard for future AI applications within healthcare.
+The promise is a drastic reduction in administrative burdens.
+But behind this promise lie several strategic choices that truly make the story interesting.

 The Sovereign Choice

 The first choice is technological.
-Delphyr is building its own language model, specifically trained for Dutch healthcare.
-Even more important is the infrastructure.
-The company partners with Amsterdam-based Nebius as the primary cloud partner, but is in regular talks with both Microsoft and Google to ensure the best solution.
-This may appear to be a technical detail, but it is a fundamental strategic move.
-In a sector where data security and privacy are sacred, this flexible yet deliberate approach is a direct response to concerns about data sovereignty.
-By opting for a predominantly European stack, Delphyr is building a 'sovereign' solution.
-It is a selling point that carries significant weight with hospital executives, who bear ultimate responsibility for patient data.
+Delphyr is building its own language model, specifically trained on Dutch healthcare.
+More importantly, the infrastructure.
+The company collaborates with strategic European cloud partners to ensure the best solution.
+This might seem like a technical detail, but it is a fundamental strategic move.
+In a sector where data security and privacy are sacred, this flexible yet considered approach is a direct response to concerns about data sovereignty.
+By opting for a primarily European stack, Delphyr is building a 'sovereign' solution.
+It's a selling point that weighs heavily for hospital administrators, who are ultimately responsible for patient data, and medical end-users.

-Where many healthcare startups choose the fast route, Delphyr has made a different strategic decision: pursuing rigorous medical certification.
-It is a deliberate choice that distinguishes the company.
-This certification is time-consuming and costly, but it provides hospitals with the assurance that the product meets the highest medical safety standards.
-For a sector that is rightly cautious with new technology, especially when it concerns patient safety, this is not a nice-to-have but a must-have.
+While many startups in healthcare choose the quick route, Delphyr has made a different strategic choice: to pursue rigorous medical certification.
+It is a deliberate decision that sets the company apart.
+This certification is time-consuming and costly, but it gives hospitals confidence that the product meets the highest medical safety standards.
+For a sector rightly cautious about new technology, especially regarding patient safety, this is not a nice-to-have but a must-have.

 Strategic Pillar | Delphyr's Approach |